Curaçao, the Covid-19-Free Caribbean Vacation Destination

 The second group of countries not belonging to the above must adhere to a strict quarantine rule (this currently includes the US, Colombia and Dominican Republic.)

-Anybody coming from abroad (mainly locals repatriating) would need to quarantine at a hotel for 14 days
+Anybody coming from abroad (mainly locals repatriating) would need to quarantine at a hotel for 14 days and mus request a permit on the Curacao government website

 The price per night is 250 guilders/141 USD per night,